julius-speech/julius/mkss/README.md

 # mkss

-calculate average spectrum of microphone input and save to file for spectral subtraction
+Calculate average spectrum of microphone input and save to file for spectral subtraction.

 ## Synopsis